-Direct ultraviolet spectrophotometry is a fast, simple and reliable method for the determination of vitamin C. This method can be done through alkaline treatment and the maximum absorption of vitamin C falls at 243nm at pH2 (Yanshan, 1997).
+Direct ultraviolet spectrophotometry is a fast, simple and reliable method for the determination of vitamin C. This method can be done through alkaline treatment and the maximum absorption of vitamin C falls at 243nm at pH2.
 The absorption of UV light by the sample matrix was the major problem in this method.
 Therefore, alkaline treatment method was found to be used as background correction in blank.
-This is because more than 95% of vitamin C will be destroyed in 10 minutes after alkaline treatment which is in the range of pH 12 to 13 (Salkic and Kubicek, 2008).
-UV spectrophotometry method was found to be applicable for most fruits, fruit juices and soft drinks except those that are unstable to alkaline treatment, and were deeply colored, or contained high concentration of caffeine, saccharin, caramel and tannic acid (Yanshan, 1997).
+This is because more than 95% of vitamin C will be destroyed in 10 minutes after alkaline treatment which is in the range of pH 12 to 13.
+UV spectrophotometry method was found to be applicable for most fruits, fruit juices and soft drinks except those that are unstable to alkaline treatment, and were deeply colored, or contained high concentration of caffeine, saccharin, caramel and tannic acid.
+Study of Direct Ultraviolet Spectrophotometry on the Determination of Ascorbic Acid In Fruit Juices and Soft Drinks.
+Journal of China Agriculture University.

 To determine the total content of vitamin C in food samples, a well-established method was investigated by Khan, Rahman, Islam and Begum, 2006 by using the 2,4-dinitrophenyl hydrazine methods (DNPH).
 This is a simplified method for the simultaneous determination of total vitamin C employed coupling reaction of 2,4-dinitrophenyl hydrazine dye with vitamin C and followed by spectrophotometric determination.
-The spectrophotometric method involves the oxidation of ascorbic acid to dehydroascorbic acid by the action of bromine solution in the presence of acetic acid.
-Reaction between dehydoascorbic acid and 2,4-dinitrophenyl hydrazine at 37 °C temperature for three hours will form an osazone.
-The solution is treated with 85% H2SO4 to produce a red color complex.
+The spectrophotometric method involves the oxidation of ascorbic acid to dehydroascorbic acid [4, 10] by the action of bromine solution in the presence of acetic acid.
+Reaction between dehydoascorbic acid and 2,4-dinitrophenyl hydrazine at 37 and deg;C temperature for three hours will form an osazone.
+The solution is treated with 85% H2SO2 to produce a red color complex.
+The absorbance of all standards was measured at 521 nm (a wavelength range from 350 nm to 650 nm showed a maximum absorbance